mun-lang/book/src/ch02-04-extern-fn.md

 ```

 This indicates that we have to provide the runtime with the `random` method,
 which we can do through the use of the `insert_fn` method.
-Lets add a method
+Let's add a method
 that uses the current time as the base of our `random` method:

 ```rust